Frequently Asked Questions

-Forms of payment accepted by the Claims Division include check, cashier’s check, money order and cash.
+Forms of payment accepted by the Claims Division include check, cashier’s check or money order.
 Sorry, no credit card payments accepted.
 For payment of returned checks, we are NOT able to accept payment by check.
-Payments may be made in person during our office hours or may be mailed to our mailing address.
+Payments may be mailed to our mailing address.

-If you believe that you were billed in error or that you are not liable for the damages presented in our claim against you; please put your concerns in writing and submit to the Claims Division within 30 days from the date of the letter/invoice.
-To expedite the review of your correspondence, please provide the following information in your dispute: Claims File Number, address where damage occurred, date damage occurred, description of the loss and how it occurred, your reason(s) why you are disputing the billing and any other photos, invoices, or reports that support your rationale.
-Your written response may be sent by regular mail, email or fax to the following addresses:
+If you believe that you were billed in error or that you are not liable for the damages presented in our claim against you, please put your concerns in writing and submit to the Claims Division within 30 days from the date of the letter/invoice.
+To expedite the review of your correspondence, please provide the following information in your dispute: claims file number, address where damage occurred, date damage occurred, description of the loss and how it occurred, your reason(s) why you are disputing the billing and any other photos, invoices, or reports that support your rationale.
+Your written response may be sent by regular mail or email to the following addresses:

 If you feel the City has caused damage to your property or person, you can file a claim by sending a letter within 45 days from the date of the incident with the following information: Date, time, and location of the incident, description of what occurred, type of damage(s) or nature of injury, copies of invoices, receipts, and/or estimates, any additional documents supporting your claim (i.e., photos, diagrams, statements, police reports, etc.) and a full mailing address and daytime telephone number.
 You may mail or fax the following information to:

 City of Austin Law Department Attn: Claims P.O.
 Box 1546 Austin TX 78767-1546 or Fax (512) 974-6490